kazitor/loan-manager/log.md

 # Blog log
 The task this program is being written for requires a log of progress.
 It follows, you might be interested in it.

+## 2018-08-21
+Tried adding an icon; it took some effort to sort out, but it in the end it seems the file needs to be passed to `PhotoImage` first.
+Unfortunately, since the program is always run through the python interpreter, it is apparently not possible to change the taskbar icon as well.

+I finally implemented the important functionality: that of actual calculation.
+To start off with the basics, it assumes monthly payments (as that is common) and thus will determine how many months it will take.
+This requires no date manipulation.

+Now that it's actually useful and serves a purpose, I can do more on nice features.
+The only remaining major functionality is to finish implementation of `CompoundLoan` (not so hard now that periods are normalised), the rest really just amounts to general polish.

+* Padding, colouring, general visual stuff
+* Stuff with dates, like setting a due date for items
+* Support for opening and saving different files
+* Filtering and sorting on the loan list

 ## 2018-08-19
 Found a [good article](http://effbot.org/tkinterbook/tkinter-dialog-windows.htm) about making dialog boxes with tkinter and implemented a bunch of that functionality, such as responding to "Escape" and preventing interaction with the parent window.